Kakeya set: Kakeya needle problem

-Besicovitch needle sets
+Kakeya needle sets of arbitrarily small measure

 "Sprouting the Perron tree": a method for constructing a Kakeya set of small measure.
 Shown here are two possible ways of dividing a triangle and overlapping the pieces to get a smaller set, the first with two triangles, and the second with eight.
 The method can be used to construct an arbitrarily small set by cutting up the original triangle to $2^n$ pieces.
 See for details.

-Abram Besicovitch was able to show that there is no lower bound > 0 for the area of such a region $D$, in which a needle of unit length can be turned around.
+Abram Besicovitch was able to show in 1928 that there is no lower bound > 0 for the area of such a region $D$, in which a needle of unit length can be turned around.
 That is, for every $\varepsilon>0$, there is region of area $\varepsilon$ within which the needle can move through a continuous motion that rotates it a full 360 degrees.
-This built on earlier work of his, on plane sets which contain a unit segment in each orientation.
-Such a set is now called a Besicovitch set.
-Besicovitch's work from 1919 showed such a set could have arbitrarily small measure, although the problem may have been considered by analysts before that.
+The AMS produced a film in 1962 in which Besicovitch explains a construction of such a set.

-One method of constructing a Besicovitch set (see figure for corresponding illustrations) is known as a "Perron tree", named after Oskar Perron who was able to simplify Besicovitch's original construction.
+One method of constructing a Kakeya needle set of arbitrary small area (and also of a Besicovitch set of measure zero) is known as a "Perron tree", named after Oskar Perron who simplified Besicovitch's original construction.
 The precise construction and numerical bounds are given in Besicovitch's popularization.